1. Output information

 Although the estimated number of marriages abroad is high, many users are interested in marriages taking place in England and Wales, for example, those involved in the "marriage business" such as wedding planners.
 However, users with an interest in social change may consider the numbers of marriages both abroad and in England and Wales.

 Each year, a number of marriages are not included in the published figures because we received the entries later than the date when the annual dataset was taken.
 This is because of delays in the submission of marriage entries by the clergy and authorised persons.
 Table 1 published in our User guide to marriage statistics shows the difference between the number of marriages stored on our database and the number included in our publications each year.
 Although this means some marriages are not included in the statistics, it is a compromise that must be taken to publish more timely data.
+With the introduction of the new electronic registration system, this should, however, start reducing submission delays.
 We continue to work with GRO monitoring the receipt of marriage registrations.
 We do not retrospectively update previously published statistics to include the late registrations received.

 Prior to the 2011 data year, if the age of one of the parties was not given, a value for that age based upon the other party's stated age was imputed.
 From the 2011 data year onwards, missing values for age at marriage have not been imputed.
 The small numbers of missing values over recent years mean that imputation adds no significant value to the dataset.
 Some records also contain missing values for area of occurrence and marital status, these variables are also not imputed.
 Published tables now include information on the small number of records for which this information is missing.